Japanese Motorcycle Brands

 Hodaka Logo

-The Japanese company Hodaka, which produced motorcycles from 1964 to 1978, was a Japanese-American joint venture.
-Until that time, she was engaged in the production of propulsion systems for Yamaguchi models.
-Its distributor, PABATCO Pacific Basin Trading Company, was headquartered in Athens, Oregon, USA.
-This company was responsible for the chassis design and design, while Hodaka was responsible for the engines, production, and assembly technology.
-The choice of the brand name was influenced by the geographical factor – the name of the nearby mountain.
-The Hodaka / PABATCO joint venture entered the US market and sparked the trail bike craze.
-In 1978 Hodaka was closed.
+The Japanese company Hodaka, which produced motorcycles from 1964 to 1978, was a joint Japanese-American venture.
+Before that time, it had been producing powertrains for Yamaguchi models.
+PABATCO Pacific Basin Trading Company’s distributor was headquartered in Athens, Oregon, USA.
+This company was responsible for chassis engineering and design, while Hodaka was responsible for engines, production, and assembly technology.
+The geographical factor influenced the choice of the brand name, the name of a nearby mountain.
+The Hodaka/PABATCO joint venture entered the US market and spurred the development of cycling.
+In 1978, the Hodaka company was closed down.

-The company logo is quite simple and combines three colors – traditional red, white, and black.
-It consists of several circles inscribed into each other, the outer of which has a black circle and a field up to the second smaller circle filled with red.
-Along the circle on this field, the brand name is written in white – in the upper part and lower – the word “motorcycles.”
-The red circle is followed by a white rim separating it from the central smaller black circle.
-It contains a figure in a white isosceles triangle, symbolizing the accumulation and realization of strength and power.
-The first letter of the brand “H” is also inscribed in it in white.
-The combination of white black symbolizes elegance and aristocracy, creating the required accent and ease of visual memorization.
+The company logo is simple and uses three colors: traditional red, white, and black.
+It consists of several circles inscribed within one another; the outermost has a black circle and a field up to the second-smallest circle, filled with red.
+Along the circle in this field, the brand name appears in white at the top, and below it is the word “Motorcycles.”
+The red circle is followed by a white rim separating it from the center, a smaller black circle.
+In it, a figure in a white isosceles triangle symbolizes the accumulation and realization of strength and power.
+The brand’s first letter, “H,” is inscribed in white.
+The combination of white and black symbolizes elegance and aristocracy, adding the necessary accent and creating a strong visual memory.

 What is the best Japanese motorcycle brand?